-Our journey up the coast gave us some fantastic views of the sun setting over Denmark across the water.
+We saw the sun setting over Denmark across the water.
 We arrived in Halmstad after dark, with our main aim being to check out the night life.
 But before we could do that, we needed somewhere to stay.
 My guide book said there was a place 4km out of town, towards the E6 motorway, so we headed out in that direction.
-We walked, and walked, and walked, and I began to regret wearing shoes that I’d only bought a couple of days previously, as my feet began to hurt.
+We walked, and walked, and walked.
+My feet began to hurt.
 We walked on, and I started cursing Eldrik for travelling with a ridiculous wheely suitcase thing instead of an obviously more practical backpack.
 The constant rumbling got a bit tiring after a few kilometres, and eventually he started wheeling on the grass.

 After about an hour, we began to think that we weren’t in the right place.
 The hostel was supposedly on Växjögatan, and Eldrik grabbed a passer-by to practise his Swedish on.
 I could just about follow the gist of the conversation, and it went something like “Excuse me.
 Do you know if Växjögatan is near here?”
 “Växjögatan?
 I’ve never heard of it” “Um.. ok.
 Do you know of any hostels near here?”
 “Nope”